When Darcelle’s husband asked her if she had any fantasies she hadn’t shared with him, she was thrilled.

 Dr. Mintz also has some suggestions:

-- Make foreplay coreplay.
+- Focus on foreplay.
 Let turn-on be the goal, not getting to the action.
 In fact, an entire sexual encounter where nothing happens but foreplay can prime your libido for a much more satisfying experience next time.

 - Carve out solo time.
 The more you experiment with yourself, the more you’ll learn what you like and what works for you.
 See yourself as a solo explorer finding the best route through new lands before returning to get your trusty travel partner.